Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Related work

+Predictive feature suppression is a prominent problem in resource-constrained contrastive \ac{ICR}.
+Captions often describe multiple aspects of a scene.
+However, in a resource-constrained contrastive setup, only one (or a few) of the aspects that are described in the caption is likely to be sufficient to match with the positive candidate (i.e., the image) during training due to the limited number of negative candidate in the training batch.
+To mitigate this problem of predictive feature suppression for resource-constrained contrastive \ac{ICR}, we need an extra optimization objective that is independent of the negative samples in the training batch.

-A different approach to increase the generalizability of learned representations is autoencoding~\cite{hinton2006reducing}.
-Autoencoding can be combined with a contrastive learning loss and reduces shortcut features without depending on sampling (hard) negative candidates.
+\header{Autoencoding} An approach to reduce predictive feature suppression is autoencoding~\citep{hinton2006reducing}.
+Autoencoding can be combined with a contrastive learning loss and reduces predictive feature suppression without depending on sampling (hard) negative candidates.
 To learn high-quality text sequence embeddings for the dense passage retrieval task, \citet{lu2021less} add a weak decoder on top of a document encoder to reconstruct the original document.
 To make image encoders more robust against shortcut features, \citet{li2020making} add a decoder on top of the image encoder to decode the input image.